 Did you pop open the battery cover to find a big corrosion mess?
 You can clean a device that has had a leaky battery.
 It isn't a difficult process as long as you follow the directions carefully.
 If the corrosion is found quickly enough, following the cleaning tips below should help you save the device from being permanently damaged.

 Items for Cleaning

-The first thing you should do upon finding a corroded battery in any electronic device is put on gloves and eye protection.
+The first thing you should do upon finding a corroded battery in any electronic device is put on gloves and wear eye protection.
 This is important because potassium hydroxide, the substance leaking from the battery, causes irritation if it gets on your skin or in your eyes.
+Now you need:

 - Cotton swabs or an old toothbrush